 Leandro Castan was another fantastic addition for the capital club.
 The Brazilian has been the beating heart of a Roma defence that has conceded just 23 goals all season in Serie A.

-Juventus have allowed only one goal more than their nearest rivals on the way to clinching the Scudetto, and once again Giorgio Chiellini has been much of the reason for that.
+Juventus have allowed the same number of goals as their nearest rivals on the way to clinching the Scudetto, and once again Giorgio Chiellini has been much of the reason for that.
 The Italy international has been a superb presence over the past nine months for the Bianconeri, earning a third title winner's medal as reward.

 |APP: 29 GOALS: 9||APP: 32 GOALS: 11||APP: 29 GOALS: 6||APP: 34 GOALS: 13|